-Students will be eligible to participate in a Child Life internship upon completion of their program of study requirements.
-Most students become interns during the summer of their second year, but fall and spring internships are also available.
+Students are eligible to participate in a Child Life internship upon completion of their program of study requirements.
+Most students complete their internship during the summer of their second year, but fall and spring internships are also available.
 An internship is a full-time commitment; students cannot complete coursework or assistantship responsibilities while on internship.
 Keep in mind that students will still enroll and register for internship hours at the University of Georgia during their internship.